hansbuehler/deephedging/README.md

 ### AWS SageMaker

-At the time of writing AWS SageMaker does not support TF 2.7.
-Moreover, it does not support GPUs for TF above 2.3.
-For using 2.6 without GPUs - which is faster than 2.3 with GPUs -, create a new instance and select the <tt>conda_tensorflow2_p36</tt> enviroment.

-In a terminal type
+(1/1/2023) Finally AWS SageMaker supports TensorFlow 2.7 with and without GPU with the conda environment <tt>conda_tensorflow2_p38</tt>.
+It is still pretty buggy (e.g. conda is _inconsistent_ out of the box) but seems to work.

+In order to run Deep Hedging, launch a decent AWS SageMaker instance such as <tt>ml.c5.2xlarge</tt>, open a terminal and write:

         bash
         conda activate tensorflow2_p38
-        pip install cdxbasics "tensorflow>=2.6" "tensorflow-gpu>=2.6" tensorflow_probability==0.14
+        pip install cdxbasics tensorflow_probability==0.14

+This should give you Tensorflow 2.7 with GPU support if your selected instances indeed as GPUs.
+Note that GPUs do not seem to bring benefits with the current code base.

 If you have cloned the [Deep Hedging git directory](https://github.com/hansbuehler/deephedging) via SageMaker, then the <tt>deephedging</tt> directory is <i>not</i> in your include path, even if the directory shows up in your jupyter hub file list.
-You will need to add the path of your cloned git directory to python import.

-A simple method is to add the following in a cell ahead of the remaining code, e.g. at the beginning of <tt>notebooks/trainer.ipynb</tt>
+That is why I've added some magic code on top of the various noteooks:

     import os
     p = os.getcwd()
+    dhn = "/deephedging/"
+    i = p.find(dhn)
+    if i!=-1:
-        end = "/deephedging/notebooks"
+        p = p[:i]
-        assert p[-len(end):] == end, "*** Error: expected current working directory to end with %s but it is %s" % (end,p) p = p[:-len(end)]
         import sys
         sys.path.append(p)
-        print("Added python path %s" % p)
+        print("SageMaker: added python path %s" % p)

 ### GPU